shivanshudwivedi/DexM-Movies/README.md

 - **Backend Testing**: Comprehensive tests written for all backend functionalities to ensure reliability and stability.
 - **Frontend Testing**: While the frontend primarily requires visual and interactive checks, basic functionality tests are also implemented to ensure UI components behave as expected.

+## CI/CD Pipeline

+We have implemented a CI/CD pipeline using GitHub Actions, which automates our testing and deployment processes.
+This pipeline includes:

+- **Automated Tests**: Runs automated unit tests to ensure all code commits meet quality standards before merging.
+- **Build**: Builds the Docker containers for both frontend and backend services.

 ## Environment Setup